oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-how-google-ranks-pages/rule.md

 ---

-#### ​What makes Google so successful?
+#### What makes Google so successful?
 The answer to that is Google's Page Rank Algorithm.
 You can read about the early days of the page rank algorithm here: [The Anatomy of a Large-Scale Hypertextual Web Search Engine.](http&#58;//infolab.stanford.edu/~backrub/google.html)